-Magistrate Wreh is actively involved in a variety of community initiatives and service organizations.
-She serves on the boards of non-profit organizations, works in the community to support various civic and non-profit groups, and supports various charitable events.
-She is currently a member of the Ohio Bar Association, the Ohio Association of Magistrates, and the Dayton Bar Association.
+Magistrate Wreh is actively involved in a variety of community organizations.
+She is a member of Macedonia Missionary Baptist Church.
+She serves on the boards of several organizations including Thurgood Marshall Law Society (Vice-President), Greater Dayton Volunteer Lawyer's Project (Secretary), Library for Africa (Treasurer), and Dayton Mediation Center Advisory Board.
+She also serves as a Commissioner on the Ohio Supreme Court Commission on Continuing Legal Education and is a member of the Ohio Bar Association, the Ohio Association of Magistrates, the Ohio Black Judges Association, and the Dayton Bar Association.